jenniferbacon01/CV/README.md

 #### Westminster School (Sep 2006 - Jul 2008)

-4As at A-level

-Economics, Mathematics, Further Mathematics and Physics
+4As at A-level: Economics, Mathematics, Further Mathematics and Physics

 ## Experience